 - Check your airline’s baggage allowance in advance.
 Many airlines allow one free checked bag for international flights, and if you have more than one you might have to pay for it.
 You don’t want to be surprised by unexpected fees when you go to check in!

-- Also find out your airline’s weight allowance for checked bags, and make sure you WEIGH YOUR BAGS before going to the airport!
+- Find out your airline’s weight allowance for checked bags, and make sure you weigh your bags before going to the airport!
 You could end up with extra weight charges, or even worse, have to buy another bag at the airport to put your extra items in!

 - Try not to bring too many toiletries as these add a lot of weight to your bag and you can buy these items after you arrive.
 If you do bring toiletries, buy very small, travel-sized ones that won’t weigh down your bag.